AA Division Softball Rules (Rev 4/19/19)

 feet on the rubber.
 When delivering the pitch, the player is allowed one

-step towards the plate (no walking in) and one foot must stay in contact
+step towards the plate (no walking in and no stepping back) and one foot must stay in contact

 with the ground at all times (no “crow hopping“).